BrightID/BrightID/README.md

 ## API

-[We offer an API to third-parties](https://github.com/BrightID/BrightID-API) to connect to the BrightID mobile app and BrightID nodes to verify users as unique.
+[We offer an API to third-parties](https://github.com/BrightID/BrightID-API) to connect to the brightID mobile app and brightID nodes to verify users as unique.

 ## Contribute